 - Calculation of arbitrary 2D sections of reciprocal space (aka "precession images")

-To get started with PETS you may use the collection of tutorials for Jana2006 (called the Jana Cookbook, available at http://jana.fzu.cz/), including raw electron diffraction data.
+To get started with PETS you may use the provided user manual (see below for download) and also the collection of tutorials for Jana2006 (called the Jana Cookbook, available at http://jana.fzu.cz/), including raw electron diffraction data.
 There is a section on electron diffraction in the cookbook, which includes tutorials on data processing with PETS.